ymzuiku/stayjs/README.md

 document.body.append(Box());
 ```

-We can use css-in-js also: `npm install --save vanilla-css-js`, and read it's README.md
+We can use flavorcss also: `npm install --save flavorcss`, and read it's README.md

 ## Animation